drparamita/drparamita.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 Welcome!
 I am **Paramita Dasgupta**, an Astrophysicist and CCAPP Fellow at [The Ohio State University](https://ccapp.osu.edu/people/dasgupta.80).
-I I earned my PhD in Physics from IIT Kanpur [IIT Kanpur](https://www.iitk.ac.in) in 2020 under the supervision of [Prof. Pankaj Jain](https://home.iitk.ac.in/~pkjain/home.html).
-Before joining OSU in January 2024, I was a postdoctoral fellow at the [Université Libre de Bruxelles (ULB)] (https://www.ulb.be/en/ulb-homepage) and the Inter-University Institute for High Energies (IIHE), Brussels, Belgium (2020–2023).
+I I received my PhD in Physics from [IIT Kanpur](https://www.iitk.ac.in) in 2020 under the supervision of [Prof. Pankaj Jain](https://home.iitk.ac.in/~pkjain/home.html).
+Before joining OSU in January 2024, I was a postdoctoral fellow at the [Université Libre de Bruxelles (ULB)](https://www.ulb.be/en/ulb-homepage) and the Inter-University Institute for High Energies (IIHE), Brussels, Belgium (2020–2023).

 My research focuses on ultra-high energy neutrinos and cosmic rays, particularly through radio-based detector design, calibration, simulation, and data analysis including applications of machine learning.